frdbonif/fRail/README.md

 # fRail
-Quick links for train crew and operational staff on the West of England's railway routes.
+Quick links for train crew and operational staff on the UK's railway routes.

 ## Where?
 fRail is currently hosted at frail.fjla.uk.